 With four days to go before the highly anticipated first presidential debate and just under 7 weeks before all the votes are cast, Hillary Clinton still sits above that key threshold in the latest CNN outlook.
 When you add up all the states either solidly or currently leaning Clinton’s way, she has 272 electoral votes in her column in our new estimate.

-– Utah (6) moves from “lean Republican” to “solid Republican”
+– Utah (6) moves from “solid Republican” to “battleground”

 – Florida (29) moves from “lean Democratic” to “battleground”

-– New Hampshire moves from “lean Democrat” to “battleground”
+– Nevada (6) moves from “lean Democratic” to “battleground”

 Road to 270: Electoral College map

 Note: The split congressional district ratings are symbolized with diagonal lines.

 The state of play

 Donald Trump has improved his standing in our electoral college outlook due to Iowa (a state Barack Obama won twice) and its six electoral votes moving from the true toss-up “battleground” category into the “lean Republican” category, giving Trump a total of 196 electoral votes either solidly or leaning in his favor.

 That leaves 70 electoral votes up for grabs across four states (plus two congressional districts) – Florida, Nevada, Ohio, and North Carolina.